ommmid/drake/note/note.md

 https://github.com/vincekurtz/drake_ddp/blob/b4b22a55448121153f992cae453236f7f5891b23/acrobot.py#L177

 Some other trajectory optimization methods that got attention:
-**CHOMP**: gradient based while satifsying collision
+**CHOMP**: projected gradient descent which satifsying collision
 **STOMP**: gradient free that relies on generting noisy trajectories
 **TrajOpt**: it does a Sequentation Quadratic Programming.
-We need to have the objective funciont and the constraint ready to go for a QP at each sequence.
+We need to have the objective function and the constraint ready to go for a QP at each sequence.
 Objective function is min distance.
 Two things:
 - they use trust region to find the right region for approximation to QP
 - convert constraints into penalty terms in cost function.
 To do that, they use $l_1$ penalty (like absolute value).
 This penalty is called exact penatly because, with a high enough weight, it will converge to zero like the constraint is being satisifed completely.
 This is not true for $l_2$ penalty where the norm 2 is used.
+Equality constratin become like absolute value penalty and inequality constraint are basically Relu function $max(x,0)$
 - to smooth these $l_1$ terms, they use slack varialbes
 - They linearize the signe distance function, so we can easily add them to the cost function of the QP
 - They use Bullet because it can find convex-convext collision check (GJK method).
 FCL finds all the contact points but Bullet find the deepest penetration.

-You can add constraint in joint space or Cartesian space.
+- You can add constraint in joint space or Cartesian space.
 Also, you can add each of them for different segment of the trajectory.

+distance fields vs convex-convex collision check:
+distane feild is a pre-computed function on a voxel  grid that specifies the distance to the nearest collision.
+The advantage is the collision check is constatn time. whereas convex-convex colision detection takes two shapes and computes minimal translation to get them out of collision or make them collide.
+The distance field is merely on points or sphere on the robot while convex-convex detection is the convext shape of each link of the robot.
+CHOMP uses distance field and trajopt uses convex-convex collision check

+SQP vs project gradient descent:
+CHOMP uses projected gradient descent where at each step the joint values are projected to the constrained space to make sure constraint are satsiftied at each step.
+This is cheaper than solving QP (like trajopt does) but gradient descent does not take into account the second derivative

 ## Motion planning - sampling based
 PRM (multiple enquery): roadmap construction, offline. graph search (online)